jashcity98/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Writes a script that duplicates the last line of the file iacta
+Writes a script that counts the number of directories and sub-directories in the current directory